Welcome to Rabbit Class

 Transition

-If your child attends Watery Lane Pre-School then your child will be introduced to our school setting throughout their time at the Pre-school.
+If your child attends Watery Lane Pre-School, then your child will be introduced to our school setting throughout their time at the Pre-school.
 They often play games in the hall, use the school swimming pool and visit Rabbit Class for occasional learning opportunities.
 In the Summer term there are many 'stay and play' sessions for children to visit the Reception classroom by themselves or with their parents.
-There is also a 'New Parents' presentation in the Summer term as well as 'home visits'.
+There is also a 'New Parents' presentation in the Summer term.
 'How to help your child in their learning' presentations are offered to every parent.
 If there are any other concerns about your child starting school then please come to Rabbit Class and speak to Mrs Reindorp or book an appointment through the school office.